lipeeeee/nvim/README.md

 - Wtf are tabs
 - Very later on: make metrics python script
 - improvement: ExitPre event can be used to close toggleterm process
-- TSInstall init fn() check noice or smth for required
+- TSInstall init fn() check trouble or smth for required
 - Check Noice messages sometimes appear as red foreground
 - lualine customization
     - Block(mode) FILENAME[asis] > branch | LSP > diagn >>>> the thing about the current line diagnostics < ENCODING < asis